roussanoff/roussanoff/README.md

+## About

 I am a PhD Candidate in Economics at New York University.
-I am going to graduate in May 2022, and I am currently on the job search
+I am going to graduate in May 2022, and I am currently on the job search.

 - 👨‍🔬 I work on education and migration in the United State in the 19th century
 - 👩‍💻 I mostly use R (data.table, sf, fixest, huxtable and many others) and Python (pandas, scipy, SymPy, beautifulsoup) in my workflow.